StPaulStylee/100DaysOfCode/README.md

 ### Thoughts:
 I continue to be very interested in CSS Grid.
 As these techniques become more clear, I am able to visualize how awesome it truly will be to start using it in my projects.
 I hope to put more time into the lectures tomorrow so I can finish up the course by 12/13/2017

+## Day 8: December 12, 2017
+### What I did:
+Completed two separate exercises that aim to reinforce grid areas and the repeat function.
+### Thoughts:
+This is starting to gel with me more and it is very exciting.
+I am anxious to build something using grid.
+Gotta finish the course first!